dogmatiq/dosh/README.md

 Dosh is a Go library for representing and manipulating monetary values both in-process and on-the-wire.

-It adds "currency awareness" to the well-proven [github.com/shopspring/decimal](https://github.com/shopspring/decimal) package.
+It adds "currency awareness" to the [github.com/shopspring/decimal](https://github.com/shopspring/decimal) package.